HOW WE CAN HELP

 getting the piece up on its feet with actors

-deep-dive development over a longer period of time where the writer has a chance to make changes based off of worksessions and then bring the new draft back again
+a 9-month residency deep-dive where the writer has a chance to make changes based off of worksessions and then bring the new draft back again

 an improvisational process to help with further character development

 a public facing presentation to see how the work sits with a larger audience

 We work closely with the incoming writer to determine the right fit for casting, the best approach for worksessions, and the most beneficial group of artist-advisors to aid in the feedback process.

 UPDATE: Due to unexpected challenges caused by the pandemic, we are extending the submission deadline to February 15th.
 See below for all adjusted dates.
 If you submit and we need to move the date again, we will reach out with updated information on our timeline.

 The submission period for our 2022 9-month developmental residency is now open and will close on Febraury 15th!
 For this year's residency, we are actively seeking submissions of scripts-in-progress by local BIPOC and/or queer playwrights only.
 Submitted scripts do not need to be complete.
 Playwrights must submit a minimum of 20 pages, and the play’s cast should not exceed 10 characters.
 For this development opportunity, PIC is focusing on plays, not musicals.